syncfusion-content/xamarin-docs/Xamarin/Charts/axis.md

 * [`BorderThickness`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartLabelStyle.html#Syncfusion_SfChart_XForms_ChartLabelStyle_BorderThickness) – used to change the thickness of the border.
 * [`Margin`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartLabelStyle.html#Syncfusion_SfChart_XForms_ChartLabelStyle_Margin) - used to change the margin size for labels.
 * [`CornerRadius`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartAxisLabelStyle.html#Syncfusion_SfChart_XForms_ChartAxisLabelStyle_CornerRadius) - Used to change the corner radius of the background of labels.
+[`Font`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartLabelStyle.html#Syncfusion_SfChart_XForms_ChartLabelStyle_Font) – used to change the text size, font family, and font weight.
+(This is deprecated API.
+Use FontSize, FontFamily, and FontAttributes properties instead of this.)
 * [`FontFamily`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartLabelStyle.html#Syncfusion_SfChart_XForms_ChartLabelStyle_FontFamily) - used to change the font family for the axis label.
 * [`FontAttributes`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartLabelStyle.html#Syncfusion_SfChart_XForms_ChartLabelStyle_FontAttributes) - used to change the font style for the axis label.
 * [`FontSize`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartLabelStyle.html#Syncfusion_SfChart_XForms_ChartLabelStyle_FontSize) - used to change the font size for the axis label.